Bolton report racist Kachunga abuse

 "He's got our full support and backing and we've reported it to the police."

+"I have spoken with Elias and his partner and they are understandably upset by these messages," chairman Sharon Brittain added.

+"My immediate thoughts are with them, as well as his teammates who are repulsed by the language that was used."

-The incident comes as former Manchester United and England defender Rio Ferdinand said that football is "sliding backwards", with racist online abuse normalising racism.
+The incident comes as former Manchester United and England defender Rio Ferdinand said football is "sliding backwards", with racist online abuse normalising racism.

 Ferdinand was speaking to a joint parliamentary committee which is seeking possible improvements to the government's draft Online Safety Bill.